 Can You Answer These Questions?:

-Seymour Goldberg is the senior partner in the law firm of Goldberg & Goldberg, P.C., Long Island, New York, is Professor Emeritus of Accounting, Law and Taxation at Long Island University.
+Seymour Goldberg (Biography) is the senior partner in the law firm of Goldberg & Goldberg, P.C., Long Island, New York, is Professor Emeritus of Accounting, Law and Taxation at Long Island University.
 He has taught many CLE and CPE programs at the state and national level as well as CLE courses for the American Bar Association, New York State Bar Association, City Bar Center for Continuing Legal Education, NJICLE, local bar associations and law schools.

 Mr. Goldberg has been quoted in major publications including the New York Times, Forbes and the Wall Street Journal.
 He was formerly associated with the Internal Revenue Service and has been involved in conducting continuing education outreach programs with the IRS.
 He has authored guides for the American Bar Association and the American Institute of Certified Public Accountants on IRA compliance issues.

 Mr. Goldberg is the recipient of Outstanding Discussion Leader Awards from both the AICPA and the Foundation for Accounting Education.
 His IRA guides can be found in well over 100 law school libraries.

 trademark owned by Seymour Goldberg